freeseek/mocha/README.md

-              n_sites - number of sites across the genome for model based on LRR and BAF n_hets - number of heterozygous sites across the genome for model based on BAF and genotype phase x_nonpar_n_hets - number of heterozygous sites in the X nonPAR region x_nonpar_baf_sd/_corr - BAF standard deviation or beta-binomial overdispersion for read counts in the X nonPAR region x_nonpar_XXX_median - median LRR or sequencing coverage over the X nonPAR region y_nonpar_XXX_median - median LRR or sequencing coverage over the Y nonPAR region
+              n_sites - number of sites across the genome for model based on LRR and BAF n_hets - number of heterozygous sites across the genome for model based on BAF and genotype phase x_nonpar_n_hets - number of heterozygous sites in the X nonPAR region par1_n_hets - number of heterozygous sites in the PAR1 region xtr_n_hets - number of heterozygous sites in the XTR region par2_n_hets - number of heterozygous sites in the PAR2 region x_nonpar_baf_sd/_corr - BAF standard deviation or beta-binomial overdispersion for read counts in the X nonPAR region x_nonpar_XXX_median - median LRR or sequencing coverage over the X nonPAR region y_nonpar_XXX_median - median LRR or sequencing coverage over the Y nonPAR region